huakim/lua-jinja2/README.md

 lua-jinja2 is a [Jinja2][] template engine implementation written in Lua and supports Lua syntax within tags and variables.

-lua-jinja2 was forked from  and was sponsored by the [Library of the University of Antwerp][].
+luajinja was forked from  and was sponsored by the [Library of the University of Antwerp][].

 [Jinja2]: http://jinja.pocoo.org
 [Library of the University of Antwerp]: http://www.uantwerpen.be/

 ## Requirements

-Lupa has the following requirements:
+Luajinja has the following requirements:

 * [Lua][] 5.1, 5.2, or 5.3.
 * The [LPeg][] library.